Skip to content

 The conversation begins with something as simple as hats.
 Trawick is wearing a Goran—a double XL, because as he explains with characteristic honesty and humor, he's a C-section baby with a "misshapen head," and Stetson doesn't make them in the size he needs.
 It's a throwaway moment, really, but it sets the tone for everything that follows: this is someone unafraid to acknowledge life's peculiar realities, even the uncomfortable ones.
 There's no pretense here, no manufactured cool.
 Just a guy in an oversized hat talking about why his head doesn't fit the mold.

-If you're from the Stetson hat company, I wear a 7 and 7/8—you don't get that in Stetson.
-And that's a problem for me emotionally and morally.
+I have a misshapen head and that's a problem for me emotionally and morally.

 Since 2006, Trawick has been building something in the Washington DC area and along the East Coast—a sound rooted in the DNA of contemporary roots music.
 His influences read like a who's who of the independent music world: Bob Schneider, The Tallest Man on Earth, G. Love, Old Crow Medicine Show, David Gray.
 These aren't influences he's casually name-dropped; they're woven into his musical fabric in ways that feel earned and genuine.
 In 2015, he released "Goodbye" under the band name Justin Trawick and the Common Good—a song born from that distinctly human search for direction and belonging in a world that always seems one step ahead.